Lobesitdoll/mdncomp/README.md

     $ mdncomp --update

-In case you want to update regardless of new data or now you can use force-update:
+In case you want to update regardless of there being new data or not you can use forced update:

     $ mdncomp --fupdate